Author(s): Office of the Minister of State for Administrative Reform (OMSAR), Center for Public Sector Projects and Studies

-Website for Public Sector Projects and Studies - Lebanon
+Website for Public Sector Projects and Studies

 Source in English: ESCWA-OECD Case Study - Public Sector Projects and Studies, Lebanon

-The public sector projects and studies website was developed as part of the Government’s anti-corruption initiative, to provide access to public sector plans and studies and avoid duplication of efforts among public entities. giving access to an updated central database of public sector studies and information could support decision making and guarantee a better allocation of public funds.
+The public sector projects and studies website was developed as part of the Government’s anti-corruption initiative, to provide access to public sector plans and studies and avoid duplication of efforts among public entities.
+Providing access to an updated central database of public sector studies and information could support decision making and guarantee a better allocation of public funds.

 The Center for Public Sector Projects and Studies at the Office of the Minister of State for Administrative Reform (OMSAR) in collaboration with all public sector entities, the Council for Development and Reconstruction (CDR), the Council of Ministers, the Ministry of Finance, and the Central Inspection, as well as international organizations that conduct studies in Lebanon.